hyperledger/iroha-2-docs/src/guide/rust.md

 iroha_client.submit(register_time)?;
 ```

 This creates an asset `time` that can only be minted once and has the type `fixed`. `AssetDefinition::fixed` just like its other cousins (`quantity` and `big_quantity`) returns a builder of an `AssetDefinition`.
-If you get odd error messages that's because you didn't call `build()` at the end.
+If you get odd error messages, that's because you didn't call `build()` at the end.

-This asset is `mintable_once` it means that we have to specify the entire amount that is going to exist for the rest of the existence of the blockchain the next time we mint.
+This asset is `mintable_once`, which means that the next time we mint it, we have to specify the entire amount that is going to exist for the rest of the existence of the blockchain.

 ```rust
 let mint = MintBox::new(